Zyinuo1221/Frontend_Docs/ETL.md

     - **1️⃣_🧑‍💻_PK**: *Lookup Field* — Tracks the unique sequence identifier to maintain traceability.
     - **🔧_JSON_Format_Prompt**: *Lookup Field* — Accesses the JSON-formatted prompt for validation and loading.
   - **📤_Output_Loading**: *Long Text Field* — Stores the processed and cast version of the `🔧_JSON_Format_Prompt`, enhancing loading performance and enabling compatibility with various data targets.

+---
+## Prompt Template Guidelines

+This section outlines the structure, conventions, and labeling used within each prompt template to ensure consistency and clarity in prompt generation.

+### Template Structure
+- **Prompt Format**: Each prompt is structured as a JSON object `{ }`, designed to act as a function that performs a specific role.
+This standardized format facilitates easy parsing, processing, and transformation throughout the ETL pipeline.
+- **Steps as Top-Level Keys**: Each prompt consists of several steps, where each step title serves as a top-level key within the JSON output.
+These top-level keys define distinct stages or segments of the prompt’s intended functionality.

+- **Prompt Classes**: Within each step, multiple attributes (referred to as "prompt classes") contribute to the final prompt content.
+These classes are labeled with a square bracket `[...]` to clearly indicate each attribute or element, allowing for organized representation and easier referencing.

+### Placeholder Variables
+- **Global Variable Syntax**: In the prompt template content, values that require dynamic input are enclosed within angle brackets `<...>`.
+Each `<global variable>` represents a specific placeholder that is replaced with user input values during the transformation stage, ensuring tailored and accurate prompt generation.

+By following these conventions, the prompt templates maintain a clear and predictable structure, enabling efficient data injection and processing across the ETL pipeline.